Accessibility Tools

 The Colorado Residential Energy Upgrade (RENU) Loan Program

-RENU is a statewide residential loan program sponsored by Colorado Clean Energy Fund, in partnership Colorado-based credit unions.
+RENU is a statewide residential loan program sponsored by Collective Clean Energy Fund, in partnership Colorado-based credit unions.
 It makes home energy upgrades easy and affordable by offering low-cost, long-term financing for energy efficiency and renewable energy improvements.
 Click below to access the RENU program.

 Colorado RENU Loan Terms: